risingwavelabs/risingwave-docs-legacy/docs/ingest/modify-schemas.md

 :::note
 Currently, it is not supported to modify the `data_format` and `data_encode`.
-Furthermore, when refreshing the schema registry of a source, it is not allowed to drop columns or change types in the statement.
+Furthermore, when refreshing the schema registry of a source, it is not allowed to drop columns or change types.
 :::

 ## See also